CSCfi/csc-user-guide/docs/cloud/rahti/gpu.md

 As second example you can create a pod running Cuda based vector additon to demonstrate access to GPU through a lower-level programming model/interface.

-To run the second example create a pod defination file as:
+To run the second example create a pod definition file as:

 ```yaml
 # gpu-example-2.yaml